mlpack/examples/Kaggle/README.md

 ##### 2. Splitting The Dataset

-The Split Class is used to split the Dataset into Train and Validation Datasets.
-The train dataset is used in the training procedure, the weights are updated and adjusted to fit this dataset.
-The validation dataset is used to constantly evaludate the model, which is used to adjust the model hyperparamters like the learning rate.
-The data is split randomly and RATIO defines the amount of data in Validation Set.
+The Split Class is used to split the dataset into training and validation datasets.
+The training dataset is used in the training procedure.
+The weights are updated and adjusted to fit this dataset.
+The validation dataset is used to constantly evaluate the model and adjust the model hyperparameters like the learning rate.
+The data is split randomly and RATIO defines the amount of data in the validation dataset.

 After splitting the training dataset is stored in the _train_ matrix and validation dataset in the _valid_ matrix.